jfrelinger/scipy_proceedings_2012/jacob_frelinger/jacob_frelinger.rst

 increase reproducibility in the analysis of flow data by the use of statistical models fitted to the data.
-With the appropriate multivariate statistical models, data fitting can be naturally performed on the full dimensionality, allowing analysis to scale well with the increasing number of parameters in flow cytometry.
+With the appropriate multivariate statistical models, data fitting can be naturally performed on the full dimensionality, allowing analysis to scale with the increasing number of parameters in flow cytometry.
 Mixture models are one such model based method.
 Mixture models are often chosen due to their ability to use multiple simpler distributions added together to describe a much more complex distribution as seen in figure